Learn about our ESDL Family

 Lab Coordinator

-Camile is the lab coordinator for the Early Social Development Lab and serves as the project coordinator for the Development of Gratitude Project.
+Camile is the lab manager for the Early Social Development Lab and project coordinator for the Development of Gratitude Project.
 She earned her B.A. in Psychology and History from Pomona College.
-Her research interests include the impact of media on children’s education and how growing up in a digital age shapes the learning experiences of the new generation.
-During her undergraduate studies, Camile’s research focused on social psychology and the psychology of climate change, with her senior thesis examining children’s perceptions of environmentalists.
+Her research focuses on early cognitive development, with an emphasis on how children’s environments influence their learning and social development.
+Her undergraduate research explored social psychology and the psychology of climate change, including a senior thesis on children’s perceptions of environmentalists.
+She is starting her PhD in developmental psychology at UCLA next fall!

 Research Assistants